Stensel8/DNS-Block/README.md

 ## License & Notes

 Feel free to use, fork, and share this blocklist.
 This is a personal effort to take back control over my devices and stop being profiled for profit.
 Privacy is a right, not a paid upgrade.

-> Protect your privacy, protect your family. 💪